TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-plugins.md

 }
 ```

-Note, we see a "Foo:Bar" HTTP Header was injected by our Go plugin and echo'd back to use by the Httpbin mock server.
+Note, we see a "Foo:Bar" HTTP Header was injected by our Go plugin and echoed back to use by the Httpbin mock server.

 ### 7. View Analytics!